windup/rhamt-vscode-extension/README.md

 This extension is supported in [Eclipse Che](https://www.eclipse.org/che/).

 To add this plugin to a Che workspace, open Che, navigate to the plugins tab, and search using the keyword `migration`.

-Alternatively, to add this plugin to a worksace, open Che, navigate to the Plugins view, and search for the `Migration Toolkit for Runtimes` plugin.

 ## Requirements